-Shamrock Shake Cupcakes – a minty cupcake with homemade whipped cream and a maraschino cherry on top.
-It’s your absolute favorite ice cream drink, Shamrock Shakes, stuffed into a cupcake and it’s delicious!!
+Shamrock Shake Cupcakes - your absolute favorite ice cream drink made into a minty cupcake with homemade whipped cream and a maraschino cherry on top.

 I'll give you some time to wrap your brain around the fact that I don't really like ice cream.
 It usually gives people pause, as if they can't trust a person who doesn't like ice cream.
 Of course, it's the people who don't like donuts you can't really trust. 😉